What are the Upanishads? And how are they related to the Vedas?

 Instead, the Upanishads were compiled by a group of poets, scholars, and students over the course of many years.
 In fact, some of the noteworthy Upanishadic sages featured in the writings were Shwetaketu, Shandilya, Pippalada, and Sanat Kumara.

-- Aham Brahma Asmi – (I am Brahman) As Brahma stands for reality, a supreme God, this teaching is about the declaration of one’s enlightenment.
-Means that the one that’s been enlightened declares his Self to be God.
+Aham Brahma Asmi – (I am Brahman) As Brahma stands for reality, a supreme God, this teaching is about the declaration of one’s enlightenment.
+This means that the one that’s been enlightened declares his Self to be God.

 These main teachings of the Upanishads aim to help us reach a higher state of being.
 How?
 By helping us liberate ourselves from bondage through losing our identities and becoming one with God.